Quirino: Administrative divisions

-Quirino comprises 6 municipalities, all encompassed by a single legislative district.
+Quirino comprises six municipalities, all encompassed by a single legislative district.

 Barangays

-The 6 municipalities of the province comprise a total of 132 barangays, with Gundaway (Poblacion) in Cabarroguis as the most populous in 2010, and Rang-ayan in Aglipay as the least.
+The six municipalities of the province comprise a total of 132 barangays, with Gundaway (Poblacion) in Cabarroguis as the most populous in 2010, and Rang-ayan in Aglipay as the least.

 Demographics

 The population of Quirino in the 2020 census was 203,828 people, with a density of sigfig 203,828/3,323.47.

+Quirino has the largest Igorot population next to its mother province Nueva Vizcaya outside the Cordillera region.

+Languages

-The major languages are Ilocano and Ifugao.
+The main languages are Ilocano and Ifugao.
 Other languages are Bugkalot, Pangasinan, Kankana-ey, Tagalog, and English.
+As Quirino was part of Provincia de Cagayan which is the predecessor of Cagayan Valley, a few residents speak Ibanag, which was the lingua franca of Provincia de Cagayan before it was replaced by Ilocano.

 Religion

 Quirino is predominantly Roman Catholic with 54 percent adherence while Evangelicals and United Methodist Church serve as significant minorities with up to 20% of the population.
 Some people still practice indigenous beliefs.
-Other Christians such as the Iglesia ni Cristo (forming more than 5% of the province population), mainline Protestant and Aglipanyan are also well represented.
+Other religions such as the Iglesia ni Cristo (forming more than 9% of the province population), mainline Protestant and Aglipayan are also well represented.
 Other religious groups are also have some minor adherents such as Islam.